Keyboard shortcuts

 Installation

 In order to begin using Duat, you will need cargo installed in your system.
 See cargo's installation instructions for more info.
-After installing cargo, you will want to make sure you're using rust's nighlty features:
+After installing cargo, you will want to make sure you're using rust's nighlty toolchain:

 rustup install nightly